 Minimum entry requirements

-In addition, you are strongly recommended to take Physics or maths alongside this subject.
+In addition, you are strongly reccomended to take Physics or Maths alongside this subject.

 Information & support